LiamKettle/website/content/project/market-accessibility/index.md

 # **Final Prototype**

-In line with the goals of our project, our application prioritized a **mobile first design** as the large majority of Hello Fresh users use the mobile application.
+In line with the goals of our project, our application prioritized a **mobile first design** as the large majority of Hello Fresh users make their journey through the mobile application.

 Next, we focused on **market accessibility** so that users can navigate across pages without friction during all stages of their ordering journey.

-**In-market navigation** was more efficiently organized so that users could browse items more easily.
+**In-market navigation** was more efficiently organized so that users could browse items more easily while being provided **concicse and informative categories**.

 Finally, we made **personalization features** more salient for dietary restrictions.